Surrogate models for vibrational entropy based on a spatial decomposition: Surrogate Models

 The fitting results for both total and site entropies are presented in Figure~\ref{fig:total_S} and Figure~\ref{fig:site_S}.
 For the model fitted to total entropies, the RMSE for the bulk Silicon test set was $1.68 \times 10^{-4}\, k_B$ for entropy and $1.46 \times 10^{-3}\, k_B/\text{\AA}$ for its derivatives.
 For the configurations with a vacancy, the RMSEs were $3.81 \times 10^{-4}\, k_B$ for entropy and $2.56 \times 10^{-3}\, k_B/\text{\AA}$ for the derivatives.
 The RMSE for the model fitted to site entropies for the bulk Silicon test set were $2.58 \times 10^{-4}\, k_B$, and for the derivatives, $2.47 \times 10^{-3}\, k_B/\text{\AA}$ and for the test set including a vacancy the RMSEs were $6.71 \times 10^{-4}\, k_B$, and for the derivatives, $3.95 \times 10^{-3}\, k_B/\text{\AA}$.

 Additionally, we present a comparison between prediciting total entropy by the means of a model fitted only to total and another one only to site entropies.
-Our training set in both cases included 50 rattled configurations of Silicon (rattling parameter $= 0.1\, \text{\AA} \times U(0,1)$) including a vacancy with a $2a_0 \times 2a_0 \times a_0$ supercell.
+Our training set in both cases included 50 rattled configurations of Silicon (rattling parameter $= 0.1\, \text{\AA} \times U(0,1)$) including a vacancy within a $2a_0 \times 2a_0 \times a_0$ supercell.
 Our test set included 50 rattled configurations of bulk Silicon (rattling parameter $= 0.08\, \text{\AA} \times U(0,1)$).
-During the training for total entropy, we constructed a model with a body order of 3, a maximum polynomial degree of 16, and a cutoff radius of $5.0$\AA.
-For the site entropy, we assembeled a model with a body order of 4, a maximum polynomial degree of 16, and a cutoff radius of $5.0$\AA.
+During the training for total entropy, we constructed a model with a body order of 3, a maximum polynomial degree of 14, and a cutoff radius of $5.0$\AA.
+For the site entropy, we assembeled a model with a body order of 3, a maximum polynomial degree of 14, and a cutoff radius of $5.0$\AA.
 The fitting results are showcased in Figure~\ref{fig:compare_S}.
 Consistent with expectations, the task of fitting site entropies presents greater complexity relative to the fitting of total entropies.
 For the specific objective of predicting total entropies, it is empirically more precise to utilize a model that has been exclusively trained on total entropy data.
+This empirical observation strongly suggests that there exists an alternative spatial decomposition of total entropy that is ``easier to fit'' (e.g. more local, lower body-order, smoother) than the explicit construction we employed in our analysis.